LearnOnDemandSystems/docs/lod/activities.md

 - **Blocks page navigation until passed**: checking this box prevents the student from navigating to the next page in the lab instructions until the objective in the automated activity is completed.

+- **Show Results in Reports**: check this box to show the results of the script on the lab instance.
+If this is unchecked, the result of the script will not be displayed on the lab instance.
+Leaving this unchecked is useful for scripts that are automating a task that doesn't require reporting or feedback.

 - **Correct answer feedback**: this will be displayed to the user upon entering or selecting a correct answer to a question.

 - **Incorrect answer feedback**: this will be displayed to the user upon entering or selecting a incorrect answer to a question.